-After a reader, Cory, commented on this fantastic rangefinder from GunWerks, we couldn’t help but add it to the list.
-It is another fantastic, feature-rich ballistic rangefinder that meets the mark.
+After a reader (thanks, Cory) commented on this fantastic rangefinder from GunWerks, we couldn’t help but add it to the list.
+It’s another fantastic, feature-rich ballistic rangefinder that meets the mark.

 This compact beast has me drooling.
-Sure, it’s highly rated and thoroughly reviewed, but what sets it apart is its data-rich display that helps shooters determine wind and elevation adjustments on the fly.
-I’m dying to get my hands on one of these to try out.
+Sure, it’s highly rated and thoroughly reviewed, but what sets it apart is its data-rich display, which helps shooters determine wind and elevation adjustments on the fly.
+I was dying to get my hands on one of these to try out, so I did.

 - Pros: Features that are out of this world, advanced ballistics, ability to store multiple profiles, unmatched display data

 - Cons: The only bad thing I can think of is that I don’t own one yet!

 If you’re an archery sport shooter or a bow hunter, a rangefinder is absolutely vital.
 It’s non-negotiable, so don’t even think about hunting without one!
 Not only will you need a quality rangefinder, but you’ll also need one with angle compensation, a.k.a. bow mode.

 Range: 1,200 yards

 Back for more in 2024, Leupold RX-FullDraw 5 has all the industry-leading features of its predecessor, the RX-FullDraw 4, such as the ability to input your arrow weight, velocity, and peep height which will show you exactly where your arrow will fly and what obstacles may exist.